ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 This software was build using Apache hadoop version 1.0.3 and we not guarantee compatibility with newer releases.
 You can download hadoop 1.0.3 from http://archive.apache.org/dist/hadoop/core/hadoop-1.0.3/

+For a more detailed description about how the ldbc_socialnet_dbgen works, check the  [wiki](https://github.com/ldbc/ldbc_socialnet_bm/wiki/Data-Generator)

 ## Compilation